s2t2/tic-tac-toe-py/app/ai/README.md

 # Tic Tac Toe (AI)

+> NOTE: this is currently a work in progress!

 The [computer players](/app/player.py) in the Tic Tac Toe app use a predefined algorithm to select the best move.
 Let's see if we can train machine learning models to play the game instead.

 ## Generating Moves Data